What We’re Doing Now

 SoulFood Fellowships provide an opportunity to meet once a month for Bible study, conversation, prayer, and fellowship with others.
 There is also a SoulFood Fellowship meeting for Spanish speakers.
 Upcoming gatherings:

-Tuesday, November 1, SoulFood for Spanish Speakers, 6:30 pm, meets in the (Morningside Heights, Manhattan) home of, and is led by, Rev. Dr. Daisy L. Machado and Rev. Ismael Sanchez
+Tuesday, December 6, SoulFood Fellowship for Spanish Speakers, 6:30 pm, Meets in the Home (Morningside Heights, Manhattan) and is led by Rev. Dr. Daisy L. Machado and Rev. Ismael Sanchez.